 EA Journal is an open access journal that publishes original full-length research articles and invited reviews in the field of social and natural sciences.
-The authors can suggest reviewer name during submission time and the editors will send to the suggested reviewer for paper review.
-This innovative approach reduces publication time as well as gives author more freedom in research publication.
+The authors can suggest up to three reviewer names during submission time.
+This innovative approach reduces significantly the publication time.
 It should be clearly noted that the manuscript can't be reviewed by any co-author, any family members of co-authors or anyone having conflict of interest with research topic.

 Submissions must be accompanied by a cover letter from the principal/corresponding author, on behalf of all the co-authors to confirm that the manuscript (or any part of it) has not been previously published in any language anywhere and that it is not under simultaneous consideration or in press by another journal.
 The cover letter should clearly describe the questions addressed or hypotheses tested, the significance of the study, and how this contribution is of interest to a broad audience.

 Manuscripts and cover letters should be submitted by e-mail to the Editorial Office at:firstname.lastname@example.org

 We get manuscripts written in clear, concise and grammatically correct English.
 The submission file is to be in Microsoft Word document format containing the full text, references, tables and figures.
 A template file can be downloaded from here.